How to check your current Runlevel in Linux

 - 3 – is a multi-user mode which headless servers usually run at.
 All essential and non-essential services such as Apache HTTP Server should be running.

-- 5 – is when GUI desktops are loaded such as Gnome or KDE.
+- 5 – GUI desktops like Gnome or KDE load during this stage.

 I hope you found this blog post helpful.
 If you have any questions, please let me know in the comment session.